- Client Sign In

 The same pattern of improved accuracy after group discussion occurred in every workshop, with a mean improvement in group accuracy of over 20%.
 Only once (when forecasting whether Nicolas Maduro would remain in power in Venezuela) did participants become, on average, less accurate after the second round of forecasting.
 But for wide-ranging topics illustrated below, the structured teaming experience helped groups make better forecasts.

-You can experience the power of groups thinking together at one of Good Judgment’s upcoming public workshops in Washington, DC (September 19th), London (September 26th), and New York City (October 17th).
+You can experience the power of groups thinking together at one of Good Judgment’s upcoming public workshops in Chicago (November 19) and San Francisco (January 31, 2020).

 Or contact us to arrange a private workshop specially tailored for your organization.